AK6DN/rx02_emulator/README.md

 needs to be added near the end of the file, just prior to the second to last non blank line:  `};`

 NOTE this change must be made ANY TIME a new version of the Arduino IDE is installed, as the new install will overwrite the change to the `Print.h` file.
 In most recent Arduino upddates (since 1.6.X at least) the `Print.h` file has not changed, so a copy of the updated file can be squirreled away to save some time in the update process.
+Note that there was a minor change to the base `Print.h` file as of Arduino IDE 1.8.2 (this change should be integrated in the updated Print.h file as well).

 At this point the Arduino IDE should be fully setup for use in compiling the emulator software.